ErlingSigurdson/Drv7SegQ595/README.md

 for any given model equals 8 + number of digits, thus 12 pins is the maximum.
 Driving a display requires a number of individual signals equal to the number of input pins:
 * 8 signals to turn ON and OFF individual segments (including a dot segment).
-* 1 to 4 signals to turn ON and OFF whole digits (although for a single-digit display there's usually no need for a switchable signal and its common pin is typically connected to GND or VCC directly).
+* 1 to 4 signals to turn ON and OFF whole digits.

 Due to significant number of output signals required for driving a 7-segment display, output-extending devices, such as output shift registers, are commonly used.